July 10, 2020

-All of this put together means that Learning and Development professionals cite microlearning as being their favourite training method, specifically because employees ask for it.
+All of this put together means that Learning and Development professionals cite microlearning as being their favorite training method, specifically because employees ask for it.
 Longer courses are not only more challenging to digest and retain, but taking them also requires a greater time commitment than some employees are willing to give.

 In this regard, Microlearning has proved to be a successful alternative to long-form eLearning courses as it allows participants to digest things quickly, multi-task between meetings and work, and retain the subject at hand better.

 As mentioned, microlearning breaks down complicated information into bite-sized chunks.
-These ‘chunks’ are highly-targeted lessons that are easier to digest and therefore, easier to retain and remember later.
+These ‘chunks’ are highly targeted lessons that are easier to digest and therefore, easier to retain and remember later.
 It is well-suited for training and other snippets of knowledge, and can even be combined with gamification, spaced repetition, and mobile learning.

 Human memory can only hold up to five new pieces of information before it gets lost or overwritten.
 Microlearning focuses on the key elements of any subject area which makes both educational learning and company training much more effective.
 By focusing on fewer topics, knowledge has a greater likelihood of transferring from short-term to long-term memory where it is embedded.
 It has been observed that 85% of all content learned is either forgotten or degraded beyond any use within six weeks, a fact which leaves companies wondering why they should expend their employees valuable time in the pursuit of learning when inevitably, most of it will become redundant.

 Microlearning, when paired with other mobile-friendly learning applications, is also effective because it beats the ‘forgetting curve’.
 This is the notion that memory retention decreases over time, meaning that information gets lost, or ‘forgotten’ when there are no attempts to retain it.
-A typical “forgetting curve” hypothesizes that participants tend to forget more than 50% of their newly learned material 20 minutes immediately after the lesson ends, and keeps increasing until only a quarter can be recalled after a month’s time if no revision or repeat learning takes place.
+A typical “forgetting curve” hypothesizes that participants tend to forget more than 50% of their newly learned material 20 minutes immediately after the lesson ends, and keeps increasing until only a quarter can be recalled after a month if no revision or repeat learning takes place.

 The solution?
 Keep reintroducing the lessons in small increments, and repeat them over and over.
 This commits the knowledge to long-term memory instead of short-term memory, where it is more likely to be lost.
 And with the introduction of smartphones and other personal mobile devices, everyone has access to their courses right in their pocket.